oxidane/tmuxomatic/README.md

 That's it, our windowgram is ready for use.

 Either type `done` and flex will open this session file in tmux, or type `exit` and add some directions to the session file.
 The directions specify run commands, home directories, and focus state.
-For more information on directions, see the example session at the introduction of this readme.
+For more information on directions, see the example session at the start of this readme.

 #### Flex demonstration #2 -- Modify a windowgram

 In this demonstration is presented in summary form.
-It modifies the windowgram from the previous demonstration, using a different set of flex commands.
+Here we modify the windowgram from the previous demonstration, using a different set of flex commands.

 > Open the windowgram that we created in the above demonstration